Page interactivity

 Examples of Exatom embedded on websites

-Asynchronous loading of the Exatom tags We have configured all our tags to load asynchronously to optimise website performance.
-When visitors request our tags that are embedded on your website, the browser doesn't pause or wait for the Exatom tags to load before loading the rest of the website's content.
+Asynchronous loading of the Exatom tags We have configured all our tags to load asynchronously to enhance website performance.
+When visitors request our tags embedded on your website, the browser doesn't pause or wait for the Exatom tags to load before loading the rest of the website's content.
 Instead, the browser is instructed to continue loading the website's content while the tags load in the background.

 When everything is loaded, it's vital that visitors can start as-soon-as-possible with their journey on your website.
 The only thing left for Exatom is to begin identifying forms and user interactions on those.